dpksinghal/armtemplates/301-vsts-cloudloadtest-rigUsingVNet/scripts/README.md

 # Useful scripts for VMs configured with CLT

-Script - GetStaticMachines.ps1
+##Script - GetStaticMachines.ps1

-Mandatory params:
+### Mandatory params
-		a.
-TeamServicesAccountName
-		Please enter the VSTS account name.
+1. TeamServicesAccountName-Please enter the VSTS account name.
 If you access your VSTS account using 'https://yourAccountName.visualstudio.com', enter yourAccountName.
-		b.
-PATToken
-		Personal Access Token (PAT) for the VSTS account.
+2. PATToken - Personal Access Token (PAT) for the VSTS account.
 You should select the  scope as 'Load test (read and write)'.
 Please refer 'https://www.visualstudio.com/en-us/get-started/setup/use-personal-access-tokens-to-authenticate' for more details.

 Example:
 	.\GetStaticMachines.ps1 -TeamServicesAccountName xyz -PATToken gzdw6bnzk2q73qsqxukmfonzycscdgmsl2quhqo24so7hrplcfdsatcq

 	Sample Output: